ikluft/prefvote/doc/PrefVote_YAML_input.md

 * "seats" is the number of seats up for election.
 The default number is 1.
 A future planned feature is to allow zero seats to mean the overall ranking order is the desired result.
 The use case for zero seats is for ranking polls.
 Until then, set the number of seats to the number of available choices to achieve a similar result.
 * "choices" is a hash/map structure defining the choices or candidates.
 The map key is a short/abbreviated string for the choice.
 The map value is the full display name of the choice.
 This is a required parameter.

-An example from a test vote shows a vote called "Test Vote" with 1 available seat and 6 choices, which for testing purposes start with the letters A through F.
+An example from a test vote shows a vote called "Test Vote" with 1 available seat and 6 choices, which for testing purposes start with the letters A through F and have whimsical names.

 <pre>
   ---